 - Classical block buildings which are rectangular or square had flat roofs and exteriors which display repeating columns to form a classically decorative block-like appearance.

 6. Neoclassicism’s spread in Russia

-In the 18th Century, London and Paris had become quite fashionable, and these two major European cities became centres for this architecture style.
+In the 18th Century, London and Paris had become quite fashionable, and these two major European cities became centers of this architectural style.
 The style gradually spread eastward across Europe.
-The Russian Empire was undergoing a period of ‘Westernisation’ – adopted the architectural style most popular in Western Europe at the time.
+The Russian Empire was undergoing a period of ‘Westernisation’ – adopting the architectural style most popular in Western Europe at the time.
 18th Century Russia embraced Neoclassicism vastly and built the entire city of the new capital of St Petersburg in this style.

 7. Neoclassical architecture is thought to have developed in two phases:

 First was the Palladian period, around 1700-1750.
 This period was named after the designs being directly inspired by Palladio’s designs.
 It was initiated by the British architects Inigo Jones and Colen Campbell.
 London’s Chiswick House is one of the most famous examples of this style.

 Then, from 1750, arrived ‘High Neoclassicism’, or often simply Neoclassicism which differed from Palladianism.
 It incorporated features taken from Greek buildings instead of being just Roman in style.